awsmug/wp-devops/Readme.md

 # WordPress Devops (with Docker)

-The WP Devops contains an environment which is based on docker.
+This project want to leave the VVV way for developing WordPress projects and to use a more lightweight and easy way to develop by using docker.
+The WP Devops contains an easy environment which is based on docker.
 It supports site-, plugin- and theme-development.
-This project want to leave the VVV way for developing WordPress projects and to use a more lightweight and easy way to develop by using docker.

 Instead of using the standard [docker wordpress container](https://hub.docker.com/_/wordpress/), WP Devops is using a [docker-compose](https://docs.docker.com/compose/production/) container infrastructure where everything can be setup in detail.